Malobika8/All-In-One/DSA/Algorithms/Searching/BinarySearch/Questions.md

 https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/description/

-We can solve this using linear search as well in O(n) time.
-However, better would be to do using binary search as time would then reduce to
+We can solve this using linear search in O(n) time as well.
+However, it would be better to do it using binary search, as time would then be reduced to
 O(log n).

-Run binary search twice - to find first occurrence of target and last occurrence of target
+Run binary search twice - to find first occurrence of the target and last occurrence of the target

 <img width="1018" alt="Screenshot 2024-06-16 at 1 30 04 AM" src="https://github.com/Malobika8/All-In-One/assets/111234135/f45e6de3-a2f2-4d61-8dbd-c46c16002333">